CanDIG/candig.github.io/_pages/releases/candig_cineca_project.md

 the experience of the Canadian Distributed Infrastructure for Genomics (CanDIG) with building federated queries and analyses over locally controlled private health data is essential to the project.
-CanDIG member institutions SickKids and McGill University are directly involved with CINECA, and CanDIG as a whole will bring its experience to bear by leading the work of building standard methods for federating queries, and actively participating in building compatible and interoperable systems for login, access control, and running complex distributed analyses.
+CanDIG member institutions McGill University and The Hospital for Sick Children (SickKids) are directly involved with CINECA, and CanDIG as a whole will bring its experience to bear by leading the work of building standard methods for federating queries, and actively participating in building compatible and interoperable systems for login, access control, and running complex distributed analyses.